Be Fertility Aware

 And a good night’s sleep is a glorious thing.

-But back in the real world, stuff happens.
 Temperatures are missed, we get ill, we travel, we have rough nights, or fun nights.

 Missed temperatures at the beginning and end of your cycle are nice to have, and a handy way to keep your routine in place, but not essential.

-DO take your temperature from about day five of your cycle and until you have confirmed a shift from lower to higher temperatures, six lower temperatures followed by three higher temperatures.
+You do need to take your temperature from about day five of your cycle and until you have had six lower temperatures followed by three higher temperatures.

-Long-term insomnia, or disrupted sleep, is no fun.
 Leave your phone in the kitchen at night, buy an alarm clock and check out NHS sleep advice.

-You could even contemplate a wearable thermometer like Tempdrop – expensive but might be worth it.
-Keep an eye out for their deals.
+Tempdrop is expensive but might be worth it.
+Keep an eye out for their deals, or use the Read Your Body discount code.

-If all that doesn’t work, and you don't mind lower effectiveness, you could switch to an approach to fertility awareness that relies on fluid and cycle day.
+If all that doesn’t work, and you don't mind lower effectiveness, you could switch to an approach to fertility awareness that simply relies on fluid and cycle day.

 This will mean more buffer "might be fertile" days, and more than 11 days using condoms or other precautions, but maybe that suits you both.